lit-mod-viz/narrative-time-space/annotator-guidelines.md

 ### 2.4 Suspending narrative, breaching narrative levels

-When a character narrates an eventful story situated in another time/space, breaching narrative levels, a scene change may occur.
+When a character narrates an eventful story situated in another time/space, breaching narrative levels, a scene change may occur, depending on whether the story immersively transports the reader to another time or place, or whether the story/memory is merely referenced.
 What if the thing we jump to is not eventful?
 When a narrator suspends the event-story to make room for static descriptions or summary, this may also be a scene change.

-If we are immersively transported to another time/space, it is a scene change (even if just static description); if another time/space is merely mentioned, it is probably not.
+It depends on whether a time/space is described in such a way that it takes on flesh in the reader's mind.

 **Example F**